It's the organisation!

 The problem?
 It’s the organisation!

 At its heart, innovation in online channels is scientific and it is through adoption of the scientific method that organisations are most likely to see value impact of their activity.
-By first understanding their shortfalls in effectiveness, organisations can undertake targeted programmes of change and development that address these opportunities to embed a model for innovation in digital that is consistent with scientific best principles, allows for alignment of investment with customer insight, unblocks product roadmaps, delivers commercial value and provides room for innovation and creativity.
+By first understanding their shortfalls in effectiveness, organisations can undertake targeted programmes of change and development that address these opportunities to embed a model for innovation that is consistent with scientific best principles, allows for alignment of investment with customer understanding, unblocks product roadmaps, delivers commercial value and provides room for innovation and creativity.

 The Challenge